kelu124/echommunity/mapping.md

 ## Documentation

 * Overall documentation effort done by @benoit @luc
-* Mapping of existing knowledge initiated by @alienor and @emilie
+* Mapping of existing knowledge initiated by @alienor and @emilie - partially in the [starterkit](https://echopen.gitbooks.io/starterkit/content/).

 ## Instances